-The Person Concerned must submit a request for approval by e-mail to the TF1 group Ethics Officer, Didier Casas, dc@tf1.fr.
+The Person Concerned must submit a request for approval by e-mail to the TF1 group Ethics Officer, Julie Burguburu, jbg @tf1.fr.

 The request must give a description of the exceptional circumstances requiring the immediate sale of the shares, and must demonstrate that the proposed sale is the only reasonable course of action to obtain the funds required.